Navy ship to be named for Filipino sailor Telesforo Trinidad

 Trinidad, who died in 1968 at age 77, was aboard the USS San Diego in January 1915 when boilers exploded, killing nine.
 He was among the more than 250,000 Filipino soldiers who served in World War II, including thousands who died during the brutal 1942 Bataan Death March in the Philippines.

 A future Arleigh Burke-class guided-missile destroyer will bear Trinidad’s name, Del Toro said.
-Thursday’s statement said that the destroyers are the backbone of the U.S. Navy’s surface fleet.
+Thursday’s statement said the destroyers are the backbone of the U.S. Navy’s surface fleet.

 In January 2020, Acting Secretary of the Navy Thomas Modly named a nuclear-powered aircraft carrier after Doris “Dorie” Miller, an African American enlisted sailor who received the Navy Cross for his actions during Japan’s attack on Pearl Harbor.